danthedeckie/Marlinespike/README.md

 ## Status:

-Basics are working, our next generation site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.
+Basics are working, OMNIvision's site is working with this now, still a lot of cleaning up and polishing needed before 'production ready'.

-_WARNING_: The plugin system is still *very much* in progress, and so probably won't work as expected.
+_WARNING_: The plugin system is still *very much* in progress, and so may not won't work as expected.

 ## Requirements: